writele/CivicdAPI/README.md

 In the Package Manager Console, run the command "update-database".
 This will create the database tables, as well as populate them with test data.

+## User Logins

+The following users will be created in your local database.
+The password for each is "Password1!".

+Admin
+getcivicd@gmail.com

+Organization
+civicdgroup@mailinator.com

+User
+civicduser@mailinator.com

 ## Contributing to the project

 Please explore the <a href="https://codeforcharlotte.atlassian.net/wiki/spaces/MVOTE/pages">Confluence page</a> for Civicd.
 Be sure to read over the <a href="https://codeforcharlotte.atlassian.net/wiki/spaces/MVOTE/pages/53837825/API+Specs">API Specs</a>.